 Arturo Laime is a contemporary visual artist.
 He works primarily in painting and drawing.
 He was born in Lima, Peru in 1975.
-Son of a doctor and and a sign language teacher he grew up between the Pacific Ocean and the andean mountains.
+Son of a doctor and a sign language teacher he grew up in the Pacific Ocean and the Andean mountains.
 His life in a country full of ancient cultures and enormous biodiversity influenced his work.
 His interest in art began at an early age.
-As a child he spent his spare time producing small wood sculptures and drawings.
-This recreational activity turned into a passionate hobby, even selling some of his illustrations amog his school classmates.
+As a child, he spent his spare time producing small wood sculptures and drawings.
+This recreational activity turned into a passionate hobby, even selling some of his illustrations among his school classmates.

 In 2006 Arturo started Amazon Action, a cultural association dedicated to environmental and social initiatives.
-With his business partner Marco Schneider they opened an eco lodge located in the heart of the Peruvian Amazon rainforest.
-They received travelers and international volunteers.
+With his business partner Marco Schneider they opened an eco-lodge located in the heart of the Peruvian Amazon rainforest.
+They received travellers and international volunteers.
 Laime was involved in art workshops for children and teenagers.
 He also founded a mother’s association focused on improving the nutrition and education of their kids.
-Toegether with volunteer doctors they took care of patients in remote jungle communities.
+Together with volunteer doctors, they took care of patients in remote jungle communities.
 During this time Arturo learned alternative painting techniques from self-taught local artists.
 He began to work with plant pigments, organic material and bark.

 In 2010 Laime was commissioned by Antamina Mining Company for the creation of a series of large sculptures of Dinosaurs in resin.
 The Peruvian Dinosaurs educational project had a tour exhibition that visited 6 cities in the country and had millions of visitors.